-Last week I was asked to define what is meant when an author is deemed “high maintenance” by an agent or a publisher.
-The more I thought about this the more I realized how difficult it is to quantify.
-Any attempt to do so is fraught with potential misunderstanding because most people are looking for specific rules to follow.
+What does it mean when an author is classified as “high maintenance” by an agent or a publisher?
+The more I think about the question, the more I realize how difficult it is to quantify.
+Any attempt to do so is fraught with potential misunderstanding because most people are looking for specific rules to follow (“Do this, or else”).

-Normally “high maintenance” is a description of someone who is difficult to work with or is constantly in need of attention.
-It can be anyone from a “diva” to a “rookie.”
+Normally, “high maintenance” is a description of someone who is difficult to work with or is constantly in need of attention.
+It can be anyone from a “diva” to a “rookie” to a “veteran.”
 The best way to express the issue is in the following word picture:

 I think there are three areas where these relationships can break down.

 Remember that publishing is a business and should be treated professionally.
 Each author comes into the business with their own understanding of the industry and therefore with their own set of expectations.

 - Expecting your agent to answer their phone at 10 am on a Sunday morning is unreasonable.
 (Hopefully, your agent is at church!)

 - Expecting your publisher to fly you, at their cost, to Germany to research your next novel is unreasonable.